 On the drive up to Les Baux from the lovely Provencal town of St Remy, you will pass through a thick forest, then olive groves and vineyards, before you arrive onto a plateau.
 Then you will be met with the gorgeous site of Les Baux standing tall over the countryside.
 The castle walls and village have been painstakingly reconstructed and you get some idea of what it must have been like to live here.
 At Les Baux de Provence, you will also find the extraordinary Cathedrale d'Images, which uses the natural canvas of the cave walls to projects huge images of people and famous paintings.
 The Cathedrale d'Images is currently in the process of being upgraded and its reopening is eagerly awaited.

-Best places in France to visit # 7 - Vulcania, Auvergne
+7. Best sites to see in France 2018 - Vulcania, Auvergne

 For me, the Auvergne region is one of the prettiest areas of France from a landscape perspective.
 Auvergne is a region located in central France, 3 hours due South of Paris.
 The region includes the mountains of the Massif Central and the wonderful area of Vulcania, with the famous site of Puy-de-Dôme, a volcano to the South-East of the city of Clermont-Ferrand.
 Vulcania (I have to confess there is no area actually called Vulcania, in strict terms the area is called Puy-de-Dôme, but there should be!) is an area of largely extinct volcanoes.
 Vulcania also features its own unique theme park dedicated to volcanoes.
 Built mainly underground, in the Chaine des Puys range of extinct volcano craters, Vulcania features tours, rides and film shows exploring the story of volcanoes.
 Auvergne is also home to Volvic (of bottled water fame).